Issue

 Error message is still there after replacing thermistor

 Remove the bottom cover plate over the motherboard and check all plugs are seated correctly.
-If they are, the extruder data cable (Cat No. 001465) may have a break, and will need to be replaced.
+If they are, the extruder data cable (Cat No. 001465 - ribbon version) may have a break, and will need to be replaced.

 Comments